 Compared to February 2011, rates were unchanged for vans, while flatbed rates increased 1.3 percent and reefer rates declined 2.1 percent.
 These rates are derived from the company’s DAT Truckload Rate Index, and do not include fuel surcharges.
 Spot market rates are paid by brokers and 3PLs to the carrier.

 About DAT Solutions

-Based in Portland, Oregon, DAT Solutions provides actionable information to transportation professionals in North America.
-It operates the industry’s largest network of load boards and is a trusted source of supply and demand trends, rate benchmarking, and capacity planning information.
-Related services include a comprehensive directory of companies with business history, credit, safety, insurance and company reviews; broker transportation management software; fuel tax, mileage, vehicle licensing, and registration services; mobile resource management; and carrier onboarding.
+DAT operates the largest spot freight marketplace in North America.
+Transportation brokers, carriers, news organizations and industry analysts rely on DAT for market trends and data insights derived from 100M annual freight matches and a database of $28B of market transactions.
+Related services include a comprehensive directory of companies with business history, credit, safety, insurance and company reviews; broker transportation management software; authority, fuel tax, mileage, vehicle licensing, and registration services; and carrier onboarding.

-Founded in 1978, DAT Solutions LLC is a wholly owned subsidiary of Roper Industries, a diversified technology company and constituent of the S&P 500, Fortune 1000 and Russell 1000 indices. www.dat.com
+Founded in 1978, DAT Solutions, LLC is a wholly owned subsidiary of Roper Technologies (NYSE:ROP), a diversified technology company and constituent of the S&P 500, Fortune 1000 and Russell 1000 indices. www.DAT.com

 Vice President, Marketing & Corporate Communications